Salah06/cucumber-mockito-shakespeare/README.md

     Scenario: Creating an empty order
       Given Romeo who wants to buy a drink
       When  an order is declared for Juliette
-      Then  there is no cocktail in the order
+      Then  there is 0 cocktail in the order

 On lance le test.
 Junit rale, normal, il ne sait pas quoi faire de notre spec.